OnionIoT/documentation/docs/packages/compile-package.md

 ```bash
 bash onion_buildenv setup_sdk
 ```

+The setup step updates the package feeds. **This step is necessary to make the packages from the configured package feeds available to compile**.

 After completing this step, the OpenWRT SDK will be downloaded and set up for use in the `openwrt-sdk` directory.